devhubapp/devhub/PRIVACY.md

 Client-side communication is encrypted using HTTPS.
 Server-side tokens are encrypted or behind environment variables.

 Disclaimer: DevHub does not access any code from any repository, but GitHub's oauth permissions `public_repo` and `repo` provide write access.
+These permissions are not asked by DevHub anymore, but you may have already granted them on early versions.
+You can revoke the tokens in your GitHub settings.
 Make sure to keep your tokens safe.
 For example, be extra careful with which browser extensions you have installed.
 Token safety is user's responsibility.

 ### Support